MicrosoftDocs/xamarin-docs/docs/xamarin-forms/app-fundamentals/local-notifications.md

 The `assembly` attribute above the namespace is critical to allow the `DependencyService` to register this implementation of the `INotificationManager` interface.

-The Android OS allows applications to define multiple channels for notifications.
+Android allows applications to define multiple channels for notifications.
 The `Initialize` method creates a basic channel the sample application will use to send notifications.
 The `ScheduleNotification` method defines the platform-specific logic required to create and send a notification.
 Finally, the `ReceiveNotification` method will be called by the Android OS when a message is received, and invokes the event handler.

 > [!NOTE]
-> The `Application` keyword is defined in two different namespaces so the `AndroidApp` alias is defined in the `using` statements to differentiate.
+> The `Application` class is defined in both the `Xamarin.Forms` and `Android.App` namespaces so the `AndroidApp` alias is defined in the `using` statements to differentiate.

 ### Handle incoming notifications on Android